MARtinMarjan/mobile-information-systems-quiz-app/README.md

 4.Singleton

 -Features <br>
--Use Camera or Gallery to update profile picture <br>
+1.Use Camera or Gallery to update profile picture <br>
--Activity sensor when taking the quiz if you are AFK for 10 seconds quiz is paused.
+2.Activity sensor when taking the quiz if you are AFK for 10 seconds quiz is paused.